rockymadden/stringmetric/readme.md

 ## Using the CLI
 Uncompress the built tar and ensure you have ability to execute the commands.
 Execute the metric of choice via the command line:

-The help option prints command syntax and usage.
+The help option prints command syntax and usage:
 ```shell
 jaroWinklerMetric --help
 metaphoneMetric --help
 metaphoneAlgorithm --help
 ```

-Compare "abc" to "xyz" using the Jaro-Winkler metric.
+Compare "abc" to "xyz" using the Jaro-Winkler metric:
 ```shell
 jaroWinklerMetric abc xyz
 ```

-Compare "abc "to "xyz" using the Metaphone metric.
+Compare "abc "to "xyz" using the Metaphone metric:
 ```shell
 metaphoneMetric abc xyz
 ```

-Get the phonetic representation of "abc" using the Metaphone phonetic algorithm.
+Get the phonetic representation of "abc" using the Metaphone phonetic algorithm:
 ```shell
 metaphoneAlgorithm abc
 ```